Blackbird Woodland Burial Glade

 Blackbird is part of the additional woodland we acquired in June 2014.
 The glade itself was subsequently commissioned in 2017 with the clearance of choking weeds and thickets starting soon after - an essential job to help the new trees get established, remove species that had succumbed to disease and encourage the return of woodland plants.

-Blackbird glade is unique in that it has a secluded section within it that also allows the interment of Ashes.
+Blackbird glade is unique in that it has a secluded section within it that allowed for the interment of Ashes.
+This part of the Glade is already full.

 Access is down the first avenue of trees and across Pipit Glade.